Daxillion48/Farborne-Industries/README.md

 ✧  2017Knight2017, for Strontium and Edison concepts

+✧ Slotterleet, for creating the Example Planet JSON mod

 ✧  Anuke, for creating Mindustry

 ✧  Special thanks to the Mindustry Discord and everyone else who helped me create my first public game mod